44fahadhasan/b9a11-client-side-44fahadhasan/README.md

-# Newspaper Website Project
+# Assignment Website Project

 ## Overview
-The newspaper website project provides a platform for both normal and premium users to access news articles.
-Users can subscribe to premium content using integrated payment methods.
-The admin dashboard facilitates user and content management, ensuring smooth operation.
+The Raque website is an educational platform designed to facilitate assignment management for users.
+It allows users to both take assignments to test their skills and create assignments for others to complete.
+The platform offers assignment variants categorized as easy, medium, and hard, providing users with diverse challenges to choose from.
+Users can track their attempts and view their scores for each assignment they complete, fostering skill development and progression.

 ## Key Features

+- **Assignment Management:** Users can take and create assignments.

 ### User Roles
 - **Normal Users:** Access to free news content.